aaryanporwal/Spam-Bot/README.md

 python spambot.py
 ```
 *NOTE*: The python script will start throwing messages in 5 seconds, so switch to the application which you want to spam in under 5 seconds.

+### To stop the program just press ctrl+c in your IDE or terminal where the script was running